DarkSkull777/DarkCool/README.md

 ## Usage

-Once DarkCool is installed, you can start using it by [describe how to use the program].
-Here are some common commands:
+Once DarkCool is installed, you can start using it by Here are some common commands:

 - python setup_darkcool.py : for installing pip
 - python darkcool.py : run the darkcool program